decentraland/adr/RFC/RFC-14-p2p-adapter.md

 ## Abstract

 This document describes a possible implementation for a P2P adapter using a fallback messaging service.
-For more information about what and adapter is, check [ADR-81](/ADR/ADR-81-minimum-comms-transport.md).
+For more information about what an adapter is, check [ADR-81](/ADR/ADR-81-minimum-comms-transport.md).

 ## Need